Drofal980/cse-310/Sprint 3 - Cloud Databases/README.md

-# Project Title (Update)

-Add a description of your project here.
+# Church Talk Ideas

+This app is to put all ideas and references for any future talk or sermon one might give about a certain topic.

 ## Instructions for Build and Use

 Steps to build and/or run the software:

-1. First step here
-2.
-3.
+1. Download Python 3.10 or higher from [python.org](https://www.python.org/downloads/).
+2. Create a virtual environment of your Python instance.
+3. run `pip install requirements.txt` in your virtual environment.
+4. Run the `src\app.py`

 Instructions for using the software:

-1. First step here
-2.
-3.
+1. First get an account login through the MongoDB Atlas server
+2. Enter the user login credentials, including the connection string.
+3. Once logged in, user the dashboard to add and edit your talk ideas!

 ## Development Environment

 To recreate the development environment, you need the following software and/or libraries with the specified versions:

-* First thing here
-*
+* Python 3.10 or higher
-*
+* Visual Studio Code

 ## Useful Websites to Learn More